 Regina: "The pleasure!
 Well, say now, that's really something.
 I don't know what to say.
 It takes my breath away.
 Why, you're real cute.
 Listen, you blow your horn at seven tonight, right outside, Sonny."

 The Talk of the Town features many delights in its supporting cast.
 Edgar Buchanan is the sly and, possibly the smartest man in the room, as Sam Yates.
 Rex Ingram, playing beyond his years, is the professor's devoted servant Tilney.
 Devotion is a difficult thing to play, but Ingram was a master of his craft.
-Glenda Farrell outrageously steals her scene as a manicurist with knowledge that can save the beleaguered Dilg.
+Glenda Farrell outrageously steals her scenes as a manicurist with knowledge that can save the beleaguered Dilg.
 The shy Professor Lightcap's attempted seduction of the lady is something worth watching over and over again.

-Leopold: "Well, it's a form of self expression.
+Leopold: "Well, it's a form of self-expression.
 Some people write books.
 Some people write music.
 I make speeches on street corners."

 Back to pretty schoolteacher Nora Shelly.
 She has to choose between Cary Grant and Ronald Colman.
 What would you do?
 Watch the movie and you'll spend delectable years mulling over that conundrum.